jessada/pyCancerSig/README.md

 `cancersig profile sv` will
 - check INFO field "SVTYPE" to determine type of structural variation
-- check INFO field "SVLEN" for length of the event
+- check INFO field "END" for calculating the length of the event
 - then, perform SV profiling of the sample by counting number of SVs in each category and divide it by total number of variants in the sample.

 The sample id in the output feature file will be the same as sample id in the input VCF file (column 10).